 I explain all the basics to get you started in the video, along with the details about WHY you would put fats in your coffee!

-I put a stick of butter in my coffee pot every night so when the coffee brews in the am, there’s already butter in there.
-Before pouring a cup, I put the stick blender in the pot and blend that all up.
-(You have to do it each time before pouring a fresh cup because the butter will separate and float on top.)
+Back when I was using an electric coffee pot, I’d put a stick of butter in my coffee pot every night so when the coffee brewed in the am, there would already be butter in it.
+Before pouring a cup, I’d put the stick blender in the pot and blend that all up.
+(NOTE: you have to do it each time before pouring a fresh cup because the butter will separate and float on top.)

-To each cup, I add one or more of the following ingredients, then stick blend again in my cup on low for a sec to blend up the fats.
+To each cup, I add about a Tbsp of butter plus one or more of the following ingredients, then stick blend again in my cup on low for a sec to blend up the fats.
 Yummy and filling!

 Btw, you are looking for good quality fats in your coffee, sweetener completely optional!